 The following example, uses a set of conditions that evaluate to true in two independent scenarios:

-- 1st scenario: Requires only one condition to be met: if the Deal Value is greater than 1000.
+- First scenario: Requires only one condition to be met: if the

 If